sourdough recipe from starter

 It's Easier Than You Think

-Thankfully, I was wrong about the difficulty of baking bread from starter.
+Thankfully, I was wrong about the difficulty of baking bread from sourdough starter.
 It’s true that making sourdough bread takes a bit of time, but most of that time is spent waiting and is completely hands-off.
 And it’s definitely easier than I thought!

 The key to that tangy flavor is the sourdough starter.
 You can make your own, or if you’re lucky, you can get it from a friend.